Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Properties of Bowen-Margulis Measures

-Observe that $\mu$ and $\double{\mu_x}$ are in the same measure class (that is, each is absolutely continuous with respect to the other), so $\mu (\GE \setminus \RE) = 0$.
+By \corref{RE has full measure}, $\mu$ and $\double{\mu_x}$ are in the same measure class (that is, each is absolutely continuous with respect to the other), so $\mu (\GE \setminus \RE) = 0$.
 Thus almost no geodesic in $X$ (with respect to the Bowen-Margulis measure $m$ on $\GER$) bounds a flat half-plane.

 Our next goal (\thmref{a.e.-geodesic-is-lonely}) is to show that almost no geodesic in $X$ bounds a flat strip of any width---that is, $\diam Y_v = 0$ for almost every geodesic $v$.
 We will need a few lemmas, the first of which describes the upper semicontinuity property of the map $v \mapsto Y_v$ from $SX$ into the space of closed subsets of $X$ (with the Hausdorff metric).